Pointwise rates of convergence for the Oliker-Prussner method for the Monge-Amp\`{e}re equation: Stability

 \subsection{Brunn-Minkowski Inequality}

-The second main tool we use to prove Lemma \ref{stability} is the celebrated Brunn-Minkowski inequality \cite{Gardner02}.
+The second main tool to prove Proposition \ref{stability} is the celebrated Brunn-Minkowski inequality \cite{Gardner02}.
 This inequality relates the Lebesgue measures of compact subsets $A,B$ of Euclidean space $\mathbb{R}^d$ with that of their Minkowski sum $A+B$ defined in \eqref{minkowski-sum}. \begin{lemma}[Brunn-Minkowski inequality] Let $A$ and $B$ be two nonempty compact subsets of $\mathbb R^d$ for $d \geq 1$.
 Then the following inequality holds:

 \end{lemma}

 Since $(a+b)^t \le a^t+b^t$ for $a,b\ge0$ and $0<t<1$, we deduce the following immediate consequence of Lemma \ref{BM}